 Another possibility is that the claim received from the identity provider does not match the External Provider User Name of the user in OneStream.
-If that is the case, either create a custom claim for the identity provider so that the correct user name is being used to look up the OneStream user (see Edit an OIDC Identity Provider) or change the External Provider User Name in the user profile in System > Security > Users > <user"><user (see How Users are Configured for Authentication).
+If that is the case, either create a custom claim for the identity provider so that the correct user name is being used to look up the OneStream user (see Edit an OIDC Identity Provider) or change the External Provider User Name in the user profile in System > Security > Users > Configured for Authentication).

-User not Assigned to Identity Provider
+User Not Assigned to Identity Provider